 Vitamin C foods help iron absorption

-Iron from all foods is absorbed better if eaten with a Vitamin-C containing food such as: citrus (orange, lemon, lime, mandarin), kiwifruit, pineapple, berries, tomato, capsicum, parsley, broccoli.
+Iron from all foods is absorbed better if eaten with a food containing vitamin C such as: citrus (orange, lemon, lime, mandarin), kiwifruit, pineapple, berries, tomato, capsicum, parsley, broccoli.

 Calcium can decrease absorption

 Large quantities of dairy products may interfere with the absorption of iron and may also decrease your child’s appetite for food.
-A child over 12months of age should be having no more than 600ml of milk each day to meet their calcium requirements.
+A child over 12 months of age should be having no more than 500ml of milk each day to meet their calcium requirements.